mjohnson518/supernova-web/docs/nova-docs/developers/integration-guide.md

-# SuperNova Integration Guide for Exchanges and Service Providers
+# Supernova Integration Guide for Exchanges and Service Providers

-This guide provides detailed information for exchanges, wallets, and other service providers looking to integrate with the SuperNova blockchain.
+This guide provides detailed information for exchanges, wallets, and other service providers looking to integrate with the Supernova blockchain.
 It covers the essential aspects needed for a successful integration.

 ## Table of Contents